Tsunairo/verzh/README.md

 ## Features

 - Bump version numbers (major, minor, patch, pre-release)
-- Automatically update `ver.config.json` with the new version
 - Create annotated git tags for each release
 - Push changes and tags to your remote repository
 - Interactive prompts to confirm actions and handle uncommitted changes